nzfeng/signed-heat-demo/README.md

 l 65 4 88 29 22 14 85 97 6 2 7 77
 ```

+While there can be an arbitrary number of curve segments per face, each curve segment must lie entirely within a face (meaning a single curve segment traversing more than one face should be split into multiple segments).
+Unsigned curves must be restricted to mesh vertices.

-On polygon meshes and point clouds, curve nodes are restricted to vertices, and unsigned curves and isolated point sources are not supported.
+On polygon meshes and point clouds, curve nodes must be restricted to vertices, and unsigned curves and isolated point sources are not supported.

 See in the `/input` directory for examples.